 Cascades at Estero is well inland from the Gulf Coast — but the community sits around several natural lakes, and individual parcels can fall in different flood-zone classifications.

 Most Cascades buyers don’t have school-age children at home — that’s the nature of a 55+ community.
-But school zoning still matters for two reasons: under-55 HOPA-buffer families with school-age kids, and downstream resale equity (the next owner of your home may not be 55+).
+But school zoning still matters for two reasons: under-55 HOPA-buffer households with school-age kids, and downstream resale equity (the next owner of your home may not be 55+).

 Cascades is in the School District of Lee County, Florida’s ninth-largest district.
 Typical assignments for the ZIP 33928 / east-of-41 area: